-You’ll protect wildlife and people when you choose a game warden career.
+Fish and Game Warden Education & Careers You’ll protect wildlife and people when you study to become a game warden.

 Law enforcement sometimes goes beyond protecting just people.